-Feeding and Nutrition (Dementia)
+Feeding and Nutrition (for dementia)

 - Avoid food fights.
 Make mealtime as pleasant as possible.
 Encourage someone to eat but don’t demand, cajole or threaten.